scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The protocol numbers are used in the SCION header to identify the upper layer protocol.

 SCMP refers to the SCION Control Message Protocol, used for diagnostics and error messages.
-Support for this protocol is optional.
+Support for this protocol is OPTIONAL.
 A work-in-progress specification is available at: {{SCMP}}.

 ## Assignment
 {:numbered="false"}